bdantas/osd/README.md

 Minimalistic meter-style osd (on-screen display) for GNU/Linux

 # Purpose
-Create a short-lived osd (e.g., to show a changed system setting)
+Create meter-style osd that can be dynamically updated during user-defined timeout period

 # What you need
 0. GNU/Linux operating system and this script